-4. Routinely Checking Work-Related Email and Texts at Home
+4. Routinely Checking Work-Related Emails and Texts at Home

 6. Working to Reduce Anxiety, Guilt or Depression

-A workaholic may not necessarily love their job.
-They just work because they feel like they should.
-On the other hand, they might love their job very much and would get a sense of achievement or a rush which leads them to having a desperate urge to keep going.
+A workaholic may not necessarily love their job; they work because they feel like they should.
+On the other hand, they might love their job very much and get a sense of Achievement or a rush which leads them to have a desperate urge to keep going.
 They find it hard to avoid thinking about feeling stressed and guilty when they’re not working.
-They also put in a lot more work than their companies expect from them.
+They also put in a lot more work than their companies expect.

 How Workaholism Affects Life

-Eventually a workaholic’s job satisfaction starts to decline, while stress, counterproductive behaviour and cynicism starts to rise.
-With respect to their families, they may experience low family satisfaction along with marital dissatisfaction and work-life conflicts.
-Their physical health and emotional health also takes a toll and their overall life satisfaction starts to decline.
-An increasing number of people also run the risk of experiencing a burnout.
-They might even experience the phenomenon of depersonalization, which means they feel detached from their own self.
+Eventually, a workaholic’s job satisfaction declines during stress, counterproductive behaviour and cynicism rise.
+Regarding their families, they may experience low family satisfaction, marital dissatisfaction, and work-life conflicts.
+Their physical and emotional health also takes a toll, and their overall life satisfaction declines.
+An increasing number of people also run the risk of experiencing burnout.
+They might even share the depersonalization phenomendepersonalization phenomenon, meaning

-A study done by the University of Bergen showed that workaholism frequently co-occurs with psychiatric disorders such as anxiety, ADHD, OCD, and depression.
-Harvard University conducted another study, tracking numerous subjects over the course of 75 years.
-This study concluded that it is the good relationships that we form in our lives that keep us healthy and happy through our lives.
-It explains how very vital it is for us to have meaningful relationships and with others.
-It also talks about how loneliness can have detrimental effects on our psychological and physical well-being, and also be responsible for decline in our brain functioning – something that a workaholic might be headed for if he/she/them refuse to maintain a healthy work-life balance.
+A study by the University of Bergen showed that workaholism frequently co-occurs with psychiatric disorders such as anxiety, ADHD, OCD, and depression.
+Harvard University conducted another study, tracking numerous subjects over 75 years.
+This study concluded that the good relationships we form in our lives keep us healthy and happy throughout our lives.
+It explains how vital it is for us to have meaningful relationships with others.
+It also talks about how loneliness can have detrimental effects on our psychological and physical well-being and also be responsible for the decline in our brain functioning – something that a workaholic might be headed for if he/she/them refuses to maintain a healthy work-life balance.

 Does a Good Job Promise a Happier Life?

-Renowned psychologist, Martin E.P Seligman, created a model consisting of 5 components that would ensure a fulfilled & happy life.
+Renowned psychologist Martin E.P Seligman created a model consisting of 5 components to ensure a fulfilled & happy life.
 This model is called the PERMA model.
 P stands for Positive emotions, which means focusing on feeling good, creating and experiencing positive emotions; E stands for Engagement, which means being completely absorbed in the activities one is engaged in and indulging in a state of flow; R stands for Relationships, which means developing and maintaining authentic connections with others; M stands for Meaning, which means to find your purpose in life; and A stands for Achievement, which means having a sense of accomplishment and success in life.

-Unfortunately, the A has mostly been viewed as achievement in the job or financial sector of life.
-People have started perceiving jobs as part of their identity, as if the accomplishments they make at work determines their worth.
-What they need to remind themselves is that a job is just one part of your life and not your whole life.
-It is crucial to have a productive life outside of work and to not let your job determine your worth.
+Unfortunately, the A has been chiefly viewed as an achievement in the job or financial sector of life.
+People have started perceiving jobs as part of their identity, as if their work accomplishments determine their worth.
+They need to remind themselves that a job is just one part of your life and not your whole life.
+It is crucial to have a productive life outside work and not let your job determine your worth.